ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_bock20jgr.rst

    :align:   center
    :width:   7cm

-   Observed and simulated time series of the anomalies in annual and global mean surface temperature as in Figure 1; all anomalies are calculated by subtracting the 1850-1900 time mean from the time series.
+   Fig. 2: Observed and simulated time series of the anomalies in annual and global mean surface temperature as in Figure 1; all anomalies are calculated by subtracting the 1850-1900 time mean from the time series.
    Displayed are the multimodel means of all three CMIP ensembles with